Sign up for Funding Circle newsletter!

 Traditional banks like Bank of America and Wells Fargo offer loans to start a new practice, expand your existing practice or acquire a practice, each with different terms.
 Some allow for 100% financing, depending on the loan purpose.
 Like SBA 7(a) loans, borrowing limits can go as high as $5 million.

 Online lenders can deliver fast funding for dental practice loans, though you may not be able to borrow as much as you could with an SBA or bank loan.
-For instance, the loan maximum may be $500,000 instead of $5 million.
+For instance, the loan maximum could be $500,000 instead of $5 million.

 The advantage online lenders can offer, however, is fast funding.
 Once you’re approved for a loan, it may take just a few business days to receive the proceeds.
 That’s helpful if you need to move quickly when funding an expense for your business, and you can’t wait a month, or in some cases, multiple months, for traditional dental practice financing.